 Our pick of the pack for summer hiking and backpacking adventures in warm weather, these breathable, trainer-like boots deliver on comfort and durability.

-The deliciously comfortable Keen Terradora IIs feel as light and forgiving to wear as your favourite pair of trainers – if comfort is top of your wish list, these lightweight boots are ideal.
+The deliciously comfortable Keen Terradora IIs feel as light and forgiving to wear as your favourite pair of sneakers – if comfort is top of your wish list, these are some of the best women's hiking boots for you.

 The upper fabric may be soft and tactile, but it’s still waterproof to deal with sudden showers, and Keen’s own-brand All Terrain soles offer decent grip on less challenging terrain (but won’t stand up to scrambling over wet, slippy rock).
 The Terradora IIs are highly breathable and keep feet comfortably cool in hot weather, but don’t offer much warmth in cooler months – they’re built with summer hikes in mind.